Shroud for a Nightingale

-Shroud for a Nightingale is a 1971 detective novel written by PD James in her Adam Dalgliesh series.
+Shroud for a Nightingale is a 1971 detective novel by English writer P. D. James, part of her Adam Dalgliesh series.
 Chief Superintendent Adam Dalgliesh of Scotland Yard is called in to investigate the death of two student nurses at the hospital nursing school of Nightingale House.

 Plot summary

 Student nurses Heather Pearce and Josephine Fallon have died of mysterious circumstances in the hospital nursing school of Nightingale House.
-As Scotland Yard’s Chief Superintendent Adam Dalgliesh uncovers sexual secrets and blackmail within the closed community of the hospital, he finds himself in mortal danger.
+As Scotland Yard's Chief Superintendent Adam Dalgliesh uncovers sexual secrets and blackmail within the closed community of the hospital, he finds himself in mortal danger.

 Reception

 In a 1972 book review, Newgate Callandar of The New York Times wrote "James works in the old tradition.
 She takes all the time in the world to establish her plot, her people and her locale.
 False clues are liberally seeded.
 The author goes into the background of the characters.
 Some are literate in the best British tradition."